GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Intimidate: procced by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a Chem Launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
 - Leadership: procs when interrupting the end of a cover to cover move by deploying a shield
+- Overwatch: there's a one second window after leaving cover or ending a cover to cover move before it's deactivated, giving you just enough time to get back into cover (even with a dodge roll)
 - Sadist: affects the damage of non-ballistic skills
+- Spark: also procced by the Shock Trap
-- Tag Team: procced by the Jammer Pulse and the Deflector Shield (the latter can also consume the mark)
+- Tag Team: also procced by the Jammer Pulse and the Deflector Shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
 - Vanguard: also gives bonus armor to yourself in raids
 - Vigilance: stays procced when your base armor remains untouched (like when using a shield or having bonus armor)